 Plant a potted tree at the same level as the tree was in the pot.
 A bare root tree just below the graft, where the root stops and the tree begins.

-If a grafted tree is planted too deep. the graft is buried, there is a danger that the rootstock will start to grow as well as the graft resulting in a doubletree.
+If a grafted tree is planted too deeply.
+If the graft is buried, there is a danger that the rootstock will also start to grow, resulting in a double tree (see picture above).

-For bare roots, make sure that the roots are not j-d into a hole.
+For bare roots, ensure that the roots are not j-d into a hole.
 You want them to look down or to the side, not up.

 Caring for a young fruit tree

-The first year after planting is very important for the tree.
+The first year after planting is crucial for the tree’s growth.
 You want to give the tree the best start at your location for many years to come.

 After planting and watering in, mulch the tree.
 We find the best mulch for trees is wood chips, chopped branches, and leaves.
 Not bark mulch or wooden wood chips, even though both are better than no mulch.
-Old branches and leaves would accumulate under a tree naturally if no one would ever clean up.
+Old branches and leaves would accumulate under a tree naturally if no one ever cleaned up.
 These are the woodchips that most tree companies or arborists have no use for.
-We usually get it for free, if we are only willing to load it ourselves.
+We often get it for free if we are only willing to load it ourselves.

 Water the freshly planted tree once a week.
 The amount of water depends a bit on your soil and the size of the tree.
 You want the roots to be watered well each week.

 Do not assume that rain is enough, unless it rains so much that the soil is saturated.
-Especially if the tree is bigger the roots are still very small.
-The tree will need extra water for up to 3 years.
+Especially if the tree is bigger, the roots are still very small.
+The tree will require extra watering for up to three years.

 Watering deeply is so important because you want the roots to grow deep.
-If you just let it have rain you might end up with a shallow root system and the tree won’t be as stable as it should be.
+If you just let it rain, you might end up with a shallow root system, and the tree won’t be as stable as it should be.

-If needed add protection from rodents at the base of the tree.
-The height of the protection depends on what animal you are dealing with.
-Note that in the winter the snow covers some of the stem, so the protection has to be higher if you have rodents coming through.
+If needed, add protection from rodents at the base of the tree.
+The level of protection depends on the type of animal you are dealing with.
+Note that in the winter, snow covers some of the stem, so the protection must be higher if you have rodents coming through.

 If the trunk of the tree is exposed to sunlight all day, it needs some protection.
 A white spiral tree guard can do both, protect from the sun and rodents.